-IRRAS is developing new features for the IRRAflow™ system as well as breakthrough technologies and practical solutions to meet the challenges of fluid control and management for a broad range of therapeutic applications and procedures.
+IRRAS is developing new features for the IRRAflow™ CNS System as well as breakthrough technologies and practical solutions to meet the challenges of fluid control and management for a broad range of therapeutic applications and procedures.

 CAUTION – This is currently an investigational device.
 Limited by United States law to investigational use and is exclusively for clinical investigations in the EU.